 This paper examines a particular kind of agent-relative values - namely, those related to a person's integrity, in the sense of maintaining fidelity over time to one's own commitments and loyalties.
 Orienting legal ethics, to a greater or lesser extent, around the commitments and loyalties of individual lawyers may seem like a promising strategy to reduce the tension between ordinary and institutional values.
 In particularly I will look at Daniel Markovits' argument that the standard debate legal ethics has gotten everything backwards, by trying to evaluate the conduct of lawyers in terms of agent-neutral values.
 Instead of worrying only about impartial value, says Markovits, lawyers should be primarily concerned for their own integrity, and only secondarily oriented toward the agent-neutral reasons that are usually given by way of justification.
 In response, I argue here that personal integrity should be at best of secondary importance in legal ethics.
 If, as I believe is the case, legal ethics should be understood as part of a freestanding political morality, then the sorts of ordinary moral concerns that would ordinarily serve as the basis for organizing one's interests and ideals into a coherent life project would be out of place when one is thinking about one's professional life.

 Legal ethics, Values, Integrity, agent-neutral, agent-relative, role morality

 Wendel, W. Bradley, "Personal Integrity and the Conflict between Ordinary and Institutional Values" (2007).
 Cornell Law Faculty Publications.
-Paper 97.
+97.